 2. Ensure financial functions are optimized

 At any given time, systems need to be functioning at full capacity in order to reduce error rates on invoices and to send invoices out on schedule.
-It also refers to effective follow ups for collections.
+It also refers to effective follow-ups for collections.
 Good practice includes negotiating favourable rebates and terms with customers, issuing purchase orders for new orders and utilizing available volume rebates.
 As well as benchmarking your supplier contracts against relevant industry standards.
 This also includes making sure your inventory is consistently analysed and individual product profitability is carefully considered.
 In addition to this, all dead stock needs to be offloaded.

 3. Cash flow reporting – making it visible

 If you really want to ensure your cash management culture is effective, you have to visibly track it every month.
 A key measure here is through forecasting.
 This involves looking at both income and cash flow statements and then linking this to your cash flow forecast to key working capital metrics on your balance sheet.
 Namely DIO (days inventory on-hand), DSO (days sales outstanding) and DPO (days payables outstanding).
 You also need to include all capital expenditures, debt repayments and any other cash flows operating so that you understand your bigger picture cashflow requirements.
-The best way to do this is through automating your reporting systems.
+The best way to do this is by automating your reporting systems.
 These should be integrated with your profit and loss statements and balance sheet so you can track performance at all levels.

 4. Consider your cash flow obligations

 Every business has both short and long term cash flow obligations.
 Your short term obligations refer to the daily expenses that occur at an operational level.
 The long term ones are usually about capital project requirements and term debt maturities.
 Effective cash flow management understands how to match the different sources of funding with working capital flow.
 That way there is cash on hand to fulfil obligations as and when they arise.